Interview with Professor Manfred Reetz: Beating Bias in Protein Engineering

 Directed evolution allows researchers to take control of this steady optimizing force, and expedites it massively in the laboratory for the engineering of proteins.
 First, researchers create a library of protein mutants simulating genome mutation at a huge scale.
 Depending on the nature of the engineering experiment, there is the possibility to create up to 1010 mutants, each a unique variant on the natural protein sequence.
 The variant library is then subject to intensive screening, and the mutants with the most optimal function for their required roles are extracted.
 It’s Darwin’s “survival of the fittest” concept condensed into a test tube.

-“Screening, not creating these variants is the bottleneck in efficient engineering,” stated Professor Reetz when we asked him about this process.
+“Screening, not creating these variants is the bottleneck inefficient engineering,” stated Professor Reetz when we asked him about this process.
 “If we can make smaller numbers of variants but still get to the same result, then we have to screen less.”
 His lab specializes in developing protocols that make library generation highly efficient and take the difficulty out of the screening process.
 By using the protein structure to guide decisions on exactly which amino acids at which positions in the protein could produce beneficial phenotypes, small, highly optimized variant libraries can be generated.

 Importantly, when producing any size of protein variant library, every possible variant should be represented within the pool of designed sequences.
 If sequences are missing at the DNA level, optimal mutants could be completely missed at the protein level.
-Additionally, having an unequal representation of variants within the library is damaging for the screening process.
+Additionally, having an unequal representation of variants within the library is damaging to the screening process.
 Certain sequences become common, and others rare, greatly decreasing the likelihood that some would be captured in the screening process.
 Again this means that potentially beneficial mutations are likely to be missed in such a biased library.

 “It has been known for many years that PCR causes bias in the mutant library construction.
 Codon redundancy and poor quality of the primers you purchase are all problems,” commented Professor Reetz.
 “However, no one knew the extent of these problems.”
 In the literature, it may look like this bias isn’t much of an issue—there are many publications that harbor improved mutants developed from PCR-based libraries.
-Yet, the nature of scientific publication means it is often only the experiments that work that get published.
+Yet, the nature of scientific publication means it is often only the experiments that work that gets published.

-Their directed evolution target was a bacterial enzyme called limonene epoxide hydrolase (LEH)—an enzyme that converts the citrus derived molecule limonene into a mix of chemical enantiomers in a 48:52 ratio.
+Their directed evolution target was a bacterial enzyme called limonene epoxide hydrolase (LEH)—an enzyme that converts the citrus-derived molecule limonene into a mix of chemical enantiomers in a 48:52 ratio.
 Enantiomers are two molecules of the same atomic composition, that are mirror images of one another.
-Your hands are enantiomers—they look the same, but lay them palm down one over the other and they have clearly different symmetry.
+Your hands are enantiomers—they look the same but lay them palm down one over the other and they have clearly different symmetry.

 Enantiomers are a big deal in the chemical and pharmaceutical industries, as their differences in symmetry cause different chemistries.
 A famous example is the drug thalidomide.
 One enantiomer cured morning sickness during pregnancy, but the other caused serious birth defects.
 In the chemical industry, separating enantiomers can come at a great cost, so enantioselective enzymes are highly valuable alternatives.